theochem/horton/doc/user_postproc_aim.rst

 Frequently asked questions
 ==========================

-**Which atoms-in-molecules (AIM or partitioning) scheme should I use?**
+**Which atoms-in-molecules (AIM) partitioning scheme should I use?**

     There is no single partitioning scheme that is most suitable for any application.
 Nevertheless, some people claim that only one AIM scheme should be used above all others, especially in the QTAIM and electron density communities.
-Try to stay away from such fanboyism as it has little to do with good science.
+Try to stay away from such fanboyism, as it has little to do with good science.

     In practice, the choice depends on the purposes you have in mind.
 You should